Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 Although a love story teases at the edges of this novel, the story belongs to Chang.
 Gradually bits of his history are revealed: his early friendship with a rebellious boy who joins the guerrilla movement against the government of South Korea, his English proficiency that gives him a job as a translator for the American presence in his country, his abandonment, survival, and betrayal.
 Scenes of torture lie in counterpoint to the tentative peace that he and Katherine find together, darkening Chang’s dreams and tarnishing the possibility of his finding happiness.

 Susan Choi brilliantly unfolds Chang’s world as he leaves the safety of the Southern campus and goes to Chicago, a metropolis where he’s “surrounded and invisible,” where there are “so many ways he could slip into life.”
 After a summer of living in the city’s Japantown, Chang can “no longer imagine the lack of imagination he’d arrived with.”
-As he encounters new dreams, he begins to face his nightmares and dares to believe he might deserve at a life, one filled with love and without charitable condescension
+As he encounters new dreams, he begins to face his nightmares and dares to believe he might deserve a life, one filled with love and without charitable condescension

 As he and Katherine slowly release “the wariness they both turned toward the world,” they find new ways of living within it, bringing hope and joy to a novel that has been shrouded in the immobility of pain.
 Choi’s recreation of history, her skillful creation of characters who may never have appeared in fiction before, and her ability to paint unforgettable landscapes with precise and evocative words make her debut novel stunning and unforgettable.~Janet Brown